1242035/spree/guides/src/content/developer/upgrades/point-sixty-to-point-seventy.md

 ## Upgrade Rails

-Spree 0.60.x depends on Rails 3.0.12, whereas Spree 0.70.x depends on any Rails version from 3.1.1 up to 3.1.4.
-The first step in upgrading Spree is to upgrade the Rails version in the `Gemfile`:
+Viauco 0.60.x depends on Rails 3.0.12, whereas Viauco 0.70.x depends on any Rails version from 3.1.1 up to 3.1.4.
+The first step in upgrading Viauco is to upgrade the Rails version in the `Gemfile`:

 ````ruby